healthonrails/annolid/annolid/annotation/labelme.md

 The overall workflow is to first take a video file and extract a number of frames from it as JPEG files, using [Annolid's extraction tool](https://github.com/healthonrails/annolid) or another tool or service.
 Once you have a directory (folder) full of JPEGs, follow the instructions on this page to (1) label each frame using Labelme, producing a .json metadata file for each frame, and (2) convert a set of these labels into COCO format for use in training the Annolid network.

 ## Installation
+The first option is from the pre-build binaries [release section](https://github.com/wkentaro/labelme/releases).

-Navigate to your projects directory, or wherever you intend to install labelme.
+Or if you want to develop and modify the source code, please navigate to your projects directory, or wherever you intend to install labelme.

 ```bash
 git clone https://github.com/wkentaro/labelme.git